solaranamnesis/Das-Ausland/1881/26/1/full-text-english.md

 On the whole, this is not addressed.
 He concludes _a priori_ where facts exist, apologizing for minerals that no one can see and compare, and making light of things that are obviously unknown.

+If I were to concede any verdicts to Mr. Rzehak, he would first have to assure me that he knew my material or at least saw as much material as I have.
+But to the point!

 ...